01 of 11

 With fragrance, blooms you want to touch and a carefree growing habit, is it any wonder peonies (Paeonia) are often called queens of the garden?

 This favorite, old-fashioned perennial looks does best if left alone.
-The heavy double blossoms will may require some staking, if they don't have other plants to lean on, but the single flowered varieties are usually able to stand tall on their own.
+The heavy double blossoms may require some staking if they don't have other plants to lean on, but the single flowered varieties are usually able to stand tall on their own.
 The bushy foliage looks attractive all season.

-Peonies prefer to stay put and don't adjust quickly... to being divided.
-They can be prone to gray mold (botrytis) and the foliage should be cut back and disposed of in the fall.
-Browse some of our favorite peony varieties for inspiration.
+Peonies prefer to stay put and don't adjust quickly to being divided.
+They can be prone to gray mold (botrytis), and the foliage should be cut back and disposed of in the fall.
+There are an incredible number of peony varieties to choose from to suit your garden's look.

 USDA Zones: 2 - 9